valence-corp/sprite/README.md

 Sprite is a TypeScript driver for ArcadeDB.
 It is still in early development, and should be considered experimental.

+[Read the documentation](https://tragedy-labs.github.io/sprite), or glance over the examples below.

 ## Installation

 (Use whichever package manager you prefer)